Arbitration in the United States: Types of Arbitration

-Commercial and other forms of contract arbitration
+Commercial and contract

 Since commercial arbitration is based upon either contract law or the law of treaties, the agreement between the parties to submit their dispute to arbitration is a legally binding contract.
 All arbitral decisions are considered to be "final and binding".
 This does not, however, void the requirements of law.
 Any dispute not excluded from arbitration by virtue of law (for example, criminal proceedings) may be submitted to arbitration.

-Furthermore, arbitration agreements can only bind parties who have agreed, expressly or impliedly, to arbitrate, and parties cannot be required to submit to an arbitration process if they have not previously "agreed so to submit".
-It is only through the advance agreement of the parties that the arbitrator derives [any] authority to resolve disputes.
+Furthermore, arbitration agreements can only bind parties who have agreed, expressly or implicitly, to arbitrate, and parties cannot be required to submit to an arbitration process if they have not previously agreed so to submit.
+It is only through the advance agreement of the parties that the arbitrator derives any authority to resolve disputes.
 Arbitration cannot bind non-signatories to an arbitration contract, even if those non-signatories later become involved with a signatory to a contract by accident (usually through the commission of a tort).
 However, third-party non-signatories can be bound by arbitration agreements based on theories of estoppel, agency relationships with a party, assumption of the contract containing the arbitration agreement, third-party beneficiary status under the contract, or piercing the corporate veil.

 The question of whether two parties have actually agreed to arbitrate any disputes is one for judicial determination, because if the parties have not agreed to arbitrate then the arbitrator would have no authority.
 Where there is an arbitration agreement, doubts concerning "the scope of arbitrable issues should be resolved in favor of arbitration", but issues regarding whether a claim falls within the scope of arbitrable issues is a judicial matter, unless the parties have expressly agreed that the arbitrator may decide the scope of his or her own authority.
 Most courts hold that general arbitration clauses, such as an agreement to refer to arbitration any dispute "arising from" or "related to" a particular contract, do not authorize an arbitrator to determine whether a particular issue arises from or relates to the contract concerned.
 A minority view embraced by some courts is that this broad language can evidence the parties' clear and unmistakable intention to delegate the resolution of all issues to the arbitrator, including issues regarding arbitrability.

-Labor arbitration
+Labor

 Arbitration may be used as a means of resolving labor disputes, an alternative to strikes and lockouts.
 Labor arbitration comes in two varieties: